 Celtic christianity

-The term `Celtic Church’ is used to describe almost the earliest native form of Christianity in the islands of Britain and Ireland, it dates from around 400.
-The Celtic Church established itself as the most successful evangelistic movement Britain has ever seen with people like Ninian, the first known evangelist in Scotland, David, who had such an influence on Wales, Patrick, a Scot who spread Christianity to Ireland, Columba, an Irishman who led many in Scotland to Christ.
+The term `Celtic Church’ is used to describe the earliest native form of Christianity in the islands of Britain and Ireland, it dates from around 400.
+The Celtic Church established itself as the most successful evangelistic movement Britain has ever seen with people like Ninian, the first known evangelist in Scotland, David, who had such an influence on Wales, Patrick, a Scot who spread Christianity to Ireland, and Columba, an Irishman who led many in Scotland to Christ.

-Celtic Christians see life as a pilgrimage, use earthy yet poetic prayers, and have a vivid sense of saints, angels and the unseen world.
+a pilgrimage, uses earthy yet poetic prayers, and have a vivid sense of saints,

 Celtic Spirituality can be thought of as an understanding of the interconnection of the Divine, humankind and all of creation.
 It celebrates the sacredness of ordinary life through ritual, symbol, prayers, poetry, and song.
 Christian Celtic Spirituality invites a willingness to journey within and without time, and outside the structures of dogma, to find a deeper truth and connection to God.
 Christian Celtic Spirituality can offer a spiritual guidance and a depth of meaning to many who are seeking to integrate their religious and spiritual beliefs with their experiences of the seasons of nature and the cycles of life.